qutip/qutip/doc/guide/guide-saving.rst

 where `filename` is the name of the file, `data` is the data to be written to the file (must be a *numpy* array), `numtype` (optional) is a flag indicating numerical type that can take values `complex` or `real`, `numformat` (optional) specifies the numerical format that can take the values `exp` for the format `1.0e1` and `decimal` for the format `10.0`, and `sep` (optional) is an arbitrary single-character field separator (usually a tab, space, comma, semicolon, etc.).

-A common use for the :func:`qutip.file_data_store` function is to store the expectation values of a set of operatators for a sequence of times, e.g., as returned by the :func:`qutip.mesolve` function, which is what the following example does:
+A common use for the :func:`qutip.file_data_store` function is to store the expectation values of a set of operators for a sequence of times, e.g., as returned by the :func:`qutip.mesolve` function, which is what the following example does:

 >>> a = destroy(10); H = a.dag() * a ; c_ops = [sqrt(0.5) * a, sqrt(0.25) * a.dag()]
 >>> psi0 = rand_ket(10)